Cat token to replace iron after vote by Monopoly game fans

 In the popular property game launched in the 1930s, players try to get rich by buying, renting and trading properties.
 The game, which according to Hasbro has been played by more than a billion people, is sold in 111 countries and available in 43 languages and a digital version.

-Hasbro said it will also issue a special edition with gold-collared versions of the eight classic tokens and the five tokens included in the online vote.
+Hasbro said it will also issue a special edition with gold-colored versions of the eight classic tokens and the five tokens included in the online vote.

 (Reporting by Noreen O'Donnell; Editing by Patricia Reaney and Eric Walsh)